FranzinLuca/Efficient-Anomaly-Detection-in-Industrial-Images/README.md

 This project includes three powerful models for anomaly detection:

-### ADTR (Anomaly Detection Transformer)
+### ADTR_Heavy (Anomaly Detection Transformer)

-The **ADTR** model is an efficient anomaly detection transformer that leverages a pre-trained EfficientNet-B5 as a backbone to extract features from the input images.
+The **ADTR_Heavy** model is an efficient anomaly detection transformer that leverages a pre-trained EfficientNet-B5 as a backbone to extract features from the input images.
 These features are then processed by a transformer-based architecture to reconstruct the image and identify anomalies.

 **Key Features:**